School Policies and Regulations

 • Physical Education dress code

-• Only school approved gym uniforms are permitted - no basketball sweatpants.
+• Only school approved gym uniforms are permitted - NO basketball sweatpants.

 • Additional dress code guidelines